 This adult film noir masterpiece showcases the most glamorous pin-up dream girl of the 1940s.
 Rita Hayworth, a young Glenn Ford and a sinister George Macready form a sophisticated, poisonous love triangle.
-Criminal intrigues and killer striptease fill out the bill.
+Criminal intrigues and a killer striptease fill out the bill.

 The Criterion Collection 795